jperius/mads_booming_babies_capstone/README.md

 1. You can skip the above two steps by running download_dataset_samples.py using the instructions provided above.

-Note: after either method is wrapped up, you can run the other files available in this repo.
+<bold>IMPORTANT NOTE: after either method is wrapped up, you can run the other files available in this repo.</bold>

 <h3>recall_optimized_modeling, dag_generation, and variable_selection</h3>

 These subdirectories each have a 'prep_data_*' notebook that prepares the data for the given task being executed.
 The visualization notebooks (if present) are the last to run (if you are so inclined to do so).

+<h3>Archive Directory</h3>

+The archive contains deprecated notebooks that we wanted to include just to keep them as context for ourselves and others.